-Grate a little Parmesan cheese or crumble some goat cheese on top of your Roasted Beets and Fennel on Pasta to enhance the creamy nutty flavors of this dish.
+Grate a little Parmesan cheese or crumble some goat or feta cheese on top of your Roasted Beets and Fennel on Pasta to enhance the creamy nutty flavors of this dish.

 You’ll be pleased how these few ingredients can blend together to create such a surprisingly delicious meal.